Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Experiments Results of Our FSA System

 \subsubsection{Fine-Tune}

 All of these training hyperparameters are adjusted to the appropriate value.
-The learning rates used by the ELBERT and the FastBERT are 3e-5 and 2e-5, respectively, while the training batch sizes are both 32.
-These two models both take ten epochs to finish the fine-tuning, and the FastBERT requires another ten epochs for self-distillation.
+The learning rate used by FastBERT is 2e-5, and other models use 3e-5.
+The training batch sizes are all set to 32.
+All these models take ten epochs to finish the fine-tuning, and the FastBERT requires another ten epochs for self-distillation.